-1. The highest DR priority on a port will be selected as the DR of the network segment to which this port belongs; if there are many same DR values, the relatively large IP address among the main IP address on the local port and the main IP address of the neighbor will be selected as DR.

-2. If there are neighbors on a port or the DR priority is not supported on a port, the relatively large mainaddress will serve as DR.
+- 1. The highest DR priority on a interface will be selected as the DR of the network segment to which this interface belongs; if there are many same DR values, the relatively large IP address among the main IP address on the local interface and the main IP address of the neighbor will be selected as DR. - 2.
+If there are neighbors on an interface or the DR priority is not supinterfaceed on a interface, the relatively large mainaddress will serve as DR.